-With the constant effort of government, the sanctuary was declared as the official tiger reserve in 2006 which added its name to the list of world's highest populated tiger reserves.
-Apart from this, bird lovers too would love to find their solace place here.
-It is also declared as an important bird spot by BirdLife International.
+With the constant effort of the government, the sanctuary was declared as the official tiger reserve in 2006 which added its name to the list of the world's highest populated tiger reserves.
+Apart from this, bird lovers too would find their solace place here, as it is also declared as an important bird spot by BirdLife International.

 With the grace of Mary Curzon, wife of Viceroy of India, Lord Curzon of Kedleston, the sanctuary came into being in 1904.
 In just one visit, Mary Curzon felt bad by not seeing even a single Rhinoceros as the place was famous for the same.
 She then approached Lord Curzon with this concern.
 Their joint effort then made the place Kaziranga Proposed Reserve Forces on June 1, 1905.

 After further efforts made by different people and activists, it became a non-poaching place and came to be known as Kaziranga Game Sanctuary in 1916.
 Again, in 1950, it was renamed as Kaziranga Wildlife Sanctuary by the-then environmentalist P. D. Stracey.
 Its unique features bagged it the position of World Heritage Site on Feb 11, 1975.

 Major Attractions In And Around Kaziranga National Park